- What Are Grains?

 Now let’s compare that to 214 grams of a good old steak from a pasture-raised cow:

 As you can see, red meat is far superior to wheat and more nutrient-dense calorie-for-calorie than oats.
 Most importantly, meat has absolutely no simple or complex carbohydrates.
 That means it doesn’t increase your blood glucose levels and it doesn’t trigger an insulin response.
-Add in some organ meat (maybe in the form of liverwurst*) and you’ll get all the nutrients you need — just from meat.
+Add in some organ meat (maybe in the form of freeze-dried beef liver capsules) and you’ll get all the nutrients you need — just from meat.

-As a result (and unlike grain foods) red meat isn’t a contributing factor to insulin resistance, which is the root cause of many metabolic diseases.
+As a result (and unlike grain foods) red meat isn’t a contributing factor to insulin resistance, which is one of the predominant causes of many metabolic diseases (the consumption of polyunsaturated fats is the other).
 If that doesn’t convince you to stop eating grains, here are 10 more reasons why you should seriously consider it.

 Top 10 Reasons Why You Should Avoid Grains